KateAnn19/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is a bridge between our HTML, CSS and Javascript and the browser.
+The DOM executes the HTML, CSS and Javascript in the browser for us.
+It also allows us to have dynamic interactions on our web page like event listeners.

 2. What is an event?

+DOM Events are sent to notify code of interesting things that have taken place.
+Each event is represented by an object which is based on the Event interface, and may have additional custom fields and/or functions used to get additional information about what happened.
+Events can represent everything from basic user interactions to automated notifications of things happening in the rendering model.
+An event is something that happens on the user side within the DOM so our users who visit our website can interact with our site.
+An example of this is clicking on a picture and it changing or filling out a form.
+We used a few different events this week in our assignment.
+I, particularly, used ‘click’, ‘dblclick’, ‘mouseover’, ‘mouseleave’

 3. What is an event listener?
+The addEventListener() is an inbuilt function in Javascript which takes the event to listen for, and a second argument to be called whenever the described event (like ‘click’) gets fired.
+Any number of event handlers can be added to a single element without overwriting existing event handlers.

 4. Why would we convert a NodeList into an Array?
+A Nodelist is not a Javascript API.
+It’s actually a browser API.
+So things like querySelectorAll() and getElementsByTagName() aren’t Javascript methods, they’re browser APIs that let you access DOM elements.
+You can then manipulate them with Javascript.
+Because the Nodelist is not JS we can’t use ES6 array methods like Array.forEach(), Array.every(), Array.some(), Array.filter() on them.
+So in order to be able to use these they must be converted to an array which we do with Array.from()

 5. What is a component?
+A component is a small, potentially re-usable set of logic, behaviors and interface elements (UI or API).
+A function that is written to be reused.
+A dynamic website is usually written with components like buttons and blog posts.
+It also allows us to execute only certain lines of code at a time if we want to like adding events and event listeners to different parts of the site.

 ### Git Set up